 - Exemplary Teaming Practices – this program provides recognition for middle schools demonstrating that the interdisciplinary team of teachers with a common group of students is a signature component of high-performing schools.

-- Principal and Assistant Principal of the Year – outstanding elementary, middle, and high school principals and assistant principals are selected and celebrated each year.
+- Principal and Assistant Principal of the Year Awards – outstanding elementary, middle, and high school principals and assistant principals are selected and celebrated each year.